CategoricalData/hydra/hydra-haskell/README.md

 One of the main objectives for Hydra is for the framework to generate its own source code into various languages, producing nearly-complete Hydra implementations in those languages.
-At this time, Haskell is fully supported as a target language, while Java is supported for schemas only (i.e. Hydra type definitions map to Java classes), and Scala is supported for data only (i.e. constants and functions are mapped, but types are not yet).
+Both Haskell are fully supported as target languages, which means that all of Hydra's type and programs currently specified in the Haskell DSL are mapped correctly to both Haskell and Java.
+Scala support, on the other hand, is partial and experimental at this time.

-You can generate Hydra's sources by first entering the GHCi REPL as above, then:
+You can generate Hydra's Haskell sources by first entering the GHCi REPL as above, then:

 ```bash
 writeHaskell allModules "/path/to/CategoricalData/hydra/hydra-haskell/src/gen-main/haskell"